-I thought it might be possible to combine Brian’s design with the flaxland linen and linseed skin, and that idea was confirmed by Ant Mace’s blog post, which made reference to just that.
-I visited him at his workshop on the dock and he pointed me in all the right directions.
-I have to say I was a little awed by the quality of the boats he’d made, and was not sure I could reach that level of craftsmanship, but as the arm says…
+I hoped it might be possible to combine Brian’s design with the Flaxland linen and linseed resin skin, and that was confirmed by cfk builder Ant Mace’s blog post, which made reference to just that.
+I visited Ant at his workshop on the dock and he pointed me in all the right directions.
+I have to say I was a little awed by the quality of the boats he’d made, and was not sure I could approach that level of craftmanship, but as the arm says…

-When I’d printed out the plans I was none the wiser as to what sizes I should be going for, there seemed to be so many options ,which Brian confirmed in a return email, but recommended a 15’2” based on the availability of wood for the gunwales, which is commonly in 4.8,meter and the combined weight of me and a teenager, and a smaller 14’4” to nest and to be a pack/solo hybrid.
+When I’d printed out the plans I was none the wiser as to what sizes I should be going for, I was keen to make at least two, but there seemed to be so many permutations ,which Brian confirmed in a return email, but recommended a 15’2” based on the availability of wood lengths for the gunwales, which is typically 4.8 meters here (15’9″), and for the combined weight of me and one of my kids, and a smaller 14’4” to nest and to be a pack/solo hybrid ,potential catamaran hull.

 I began the build in some upstairs space, lent to me by my local timber yard.
 I managed to get the gunwales cut and mortised here, before the boss decided to take a three week family holiday to avoid the quarantine travel restrictions that were to come into force later that week.
 So I was forced to move to my garden and front room, for the remainder of the build.

-I used 60 plus clamps for the 15’2″ gunwales.
-In the uk you can get these from toolstation sold as marquee clamps for about £1 each. however they tend to make indents in the wood, so i used some veneer scraps between the jaws and the wood.The rubber covered ones are 3x the price.
-I’ve now made protective rubber pockets for each of these clamps out of 2″ pieces of old bicycle inner tubes rolled back on themselves.
+I used 60 plus clamps for the 15’9″ gunwales lamination.
+In the uk you can get these from toolstation sold as marquee clamps for about £1 each. however they tend to make indents in the wood, so i used some veneer scraps between the jaws and the wood.The rubber covered ones don’t bite the wood,just your pocket at 3x the price.

-I cant remember exactly why there’s bricks in my tool bag hanging from the centre spreader, (probably lost sheer), but weights hanging from or sitting on the centre of the framework were recurring themes throughout the build.
+I cant remember exactly why there’s bricks in my tool bag hanging from the centre spreader, (probably lost sheer), but corrective weights hanging from or balancing atop the centre of the framework were recurring themes throughout the build.

 Even though antique, these planes are cheap and effective.
 I think it was £4 from Bristol design tool shop.

-Had to dash out to get a 16′ piece of 2×1″ keel, as I had mis-translated the dimensions in my earlier choice.
+Had to dash out to get a 16′ piece of 2×1″for the keel, as I had mis-translated the dimensions in my earlier choice.
 No car this time.
-I was forced to push the bike, though I did have a little ride, just to see if I could.
+I had to push the bike most of the way from the timber yard, though I did have a little ride, just to see if I could.

-This is a cabinet makers method for fixing sticking doors.
-By rubbing the stringer up and down against a piece of sanding belt you get a nice union with the stem.
+This is a cabinet makers method for fixing doors that stick.
+By rubbing the stringer up and down against a piece of rough sanding belt you get a nice union with the stem.

-You may notice that I’ve added an extra rib at the ends, purely for aesthetic reasons as I felt the space between the last rib and the stem was too large.
-Its in fact a two piece rib tied together, as the shape is probably too acute to be bent without breaking.
+I’ve added an extra rib at the ends, purely for aesthetic reasons as I felt the space between the last rib and the stem was too large.
+Its in fact a two piece rib, tied together, as the ‘V’ shape is probably too acute to be bent without breaking.

 If I hadn’t been able to continue beyond this point I would have been happy.
-I spent a long time appreciating the innate beauty of this frame, it’s archetypal…suggesting the building of shelters, traps and nets, and very pleasing.
+I spent a long time appreciating the innate beauty of this frame, it’s archetypal…suggesting shelters, traps and nets, very pleasing.